Transport in Beirut: Taxis and Uber

-Service taxis, on the other hand, are a lot cheaper than taxis.
-However, to avoid misunderstanding, agreement over the pricing should be made before departure.
+To avoid misunderstandings in service taxis, agreement over the pricing should be reached before departure.

 Intercity

 Buses

 An overland trans-desert bus service between Beirut, Haifa, Damascus and Baghdad was established by the Nairn Transport Company of Damascus in 1923; the Nairn brothers had established a Beirut to Haifa service in 1920.
-The closure of the Lebanese-Israeli border makes no buses travel to Haifa any more.
+The closure of the Lebanese-Israeli border eliminated bus travel from Beirut to Haifa.

-Beirut has frequent bus connections to other cities in Lebanon and major cities in Syria.
-Buses for northern destinations and Syria leave from Charles Helou Station and Dora whereas buses to the Beqa' and the south leave from Cola.
+Beirut has bus connections to other cities in Lebanon and major cities in Syria.
+Buses for northern destinations and Syria depart from the Charles Helou Station and Dora.
+Buses to the Beqa' and the south leave from Cola.

 Ferries

 Presently (Jan 2017) major ferry websites list no services to Beirut.

 Airport

 The main national airport is the Beirut Rafic Hariri International Airport and is located south of Beirut, in Khaldeh.
 Opened in 1954, the airport was renovated in 1977, and the present runways were rehabilitated between 1982 and 1984.